wessengetachew/Ethiopian/README.md

                     </ul>

                     <p style="margin-top: 20px; padding: 15px; background: rgba(78, 205, 196, 0.1); border-radius: 8px; border-left: 4px solid #4ecdc4;">
-                        <strong>💡 Note:</strong> This calculator is an educational tool designed to demonstrate the power of Euler products and modular arithmetic in computing fundamental mathematical constants.
+                        <strong> Note:</strong> This calculator is an educational tool designed to demonstrate the power of Euler products and modular arithmetic in computing fundamental mathematical constants.
 It combines classical number theory with modern computational methods and interactive visualization.
                     </p>
                 </div>
             </div>